1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 * Application of Percent of Long Term Care Hospital Patients with an Admission and Discharge Functional Assessment and a Care Plan that Addresses Function
 * Discharge to Community (DTC) Risk-Standardized Rate
 * Potentially Preventable 30-Day Post Discharge Readmission (PPR) Risk-Standardized Rate
-* How much Medicare spends on an episode of care at this agency, compared to Medicare spending across all agencies nationally
+* How much Medicare Spends on an Episode of Care at this Agency, Compared to Medicare Spending Across All Agencies Nationally

 The following analysis will take a look at each of these ten measures at the National, State, and Type of Ownership level.